Ravbug/wxWidgetsTemplate/README.md

 # wxWidgetsTemplate
 <img align="left" height="100" src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bb/WxWidgets.svg/2000px-WxWidgets.svg.png">

 wxWidgets is an efficient cross-platform GUI library for C++.
-However, wxWidgets is quite difficult to set up.
+However, wxWidgets can be quite difficult to set up, especially for new users.
-This template project fixes that.
-It contains a Mac Xcode project, a Windows Visual Studio project, and compilation scripts for Linux.
-All you need to do is start writing your app!
-Everything has been set up.
+This template project addresses this high barrier of entry.

+**Notable features you get with this template**
+- Easy compilation for Windows, macOS, and Linux, using a single codebase, with preconfigured Xcode, Visual Studio, and Make files.
+- [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder) integration – build your interface quickly in their fantastic visual editor!
+- Windows High DPI Awareness, and helper functions to easily scale your UI to high resolution displays
+- Application icons – simply replace the relevant icon file
+- Portable  – the library is contained inside, so no need to install the library to every computer.
+If you do not want this, you can remove the library from the project easily.
+[More Info](https://github.com/Ravbug/wxWidgetsTemplate/wiki/Referencing-wxWidgets-Externally-(Non-portable))

 ## Try it out!
 1. Download this repository as a zip (Don't command line clone!), and unzip it.